apache/apisix-dashboard/docs/develop.md

 4. Please refer to the [FAQ](./FAQ.md) about the problem of displaying exception in the dashboard after adding custom plugins or modifying plugin's schema.

+5. If writing an back end E2E test, refer to the [Back End E2E Writing Guide](./back-end-e2e.md)

 ### web

 1. Go to the `web` directory.